liuchengxu/space-vim/README.md

 - **Beautiful interface:** I have also written a vim colorscheme [space-vim-dark](https://github.com/liuchengxu/space-vim-dark) based on spacemacs-dark theme.

-    As space-vim-dark is intended for Terminal vim and have not been optimized for GUI vim, I recommend you try [spacemacs-theme.vim](https://github.com/colepeters/spacemacs-theme.vim), which looks nice in GUI vim.
+    As space-vim-dark is intended for Terminal vim and have not been optimized for GUI vim, I recommend you to try [spacemacs-theme.vim](https://github.com/colepeters/spacemacs-theme.vim), which looks nice in GUI vim.

 - **Mnemonic key bindings:** commands have mnemonic prefixes like <kbd>SPC b</kbd> for all the buffer commands.